AlviseDeFaveri/alvise.xyz/content/posts/writing-software-for-a-sounding-rocket/index.md

 For what concerns the specific characteristics of each engine type, the EuRoc guys made a [great post](https://www.instagram.com/p/CUhoVtkNmTi) on this topic, so I won't dig too much into the details of it.

-For Lynx, we went for the Aerotech M2000R (you can find all the specs on [the Lynx page](https://www.skywarder.eu/blog/lynx-en/) on the team's website) this year, although we are preparing our own [hybrid motor](https://www.skywarder.eu/blog/chimaera-en/) for future editions.
+For Lynx, we went for the Aerotech M2000R (you can find all the specs on [the Lynx page](https://www.skywarder.eu/blog/lynx-en/) of our website) this year, although we are preparing our own [hybrid motor](https://www.skywarder.eu/blog/chimaera-en/) for future editions.

 {{< figure src="img/skyward-euroc21-ignition.png.webp" caption="Preparation of the rocket before ignition. © Skyward Experimental Rocketry, 2021" size="800x" width="800">}}